jameshanlon/jameshanlon.github.io/content/mi-processors.md

 <a name="google-tpu-3" class="anchor"></a>
-## Google TPU 3
+## Google TPU v3

 <img class="float-right img-fluid" src="{{'MI-chips/google-tpu3.png'|thumbnail('220x220')}}">

-With few details available on the specifications of the TPU 3, it is likely an incremental improvement to the TPU 2: doubling the performance, adding HBM2 memory to double the capacity and bandwidth.
+With few details available on the specifications of the TPU v3, it is likely an incremental improvement to the TPU v2: doubling the performance, adding HBM2 memory to double the capacity and bandwidth.

-General details:
+General details (per chip):

 - Announced May 2018.
 - Likely to be 16nm or 12nm.
 - 200W estimated TDP.
 - 105 TFLOPs of BFloat16, likely from doubling the MXUs to four.
 - Each MXU has dedicated access to 8 GB of memory.
-- Integrated in four-chip modules.
+- Integrated in four-chip modules (pictured), 420 TFLOPs peak performance.

 IO: